amisr/amisrsynthdata/docs/configfile.rst

   * However, remember that some codes filter data based on other parameters (i.e., electron density), so make sure any "filler" values appropriate for the use case.
   * When specifying multiple functions for one parameter, the result is the SUM of each function individually, so a Chapman layer on top of a uniform background will increase the peak density of the Chapman layer.
   * Both ion and electron temperature can be specified from the same set of functions from the ``Temperature`` class, however, different functions, or the same function with different parameters, can be used for each.
-  * If a state function does not exist for a particular ionospheric structure, you can write a new one!
+  * If a state function does not exist for a particular ionospheric structure, you can :ref:`write a new one <New State Functions>`!

 SUMMARY_PLOT